MSOE-CPE2600/vector-lab-turney-zbyszinskij/README.md

 ## Features

   * **Vector Storage:** Stores vectors by a user-defined name.
-    * Dynamic Memory: Dynamically reallocates memory to store as many vectors as their system's memory can handle.
+    * Dynamic Memory: Allocates memory at the start of the program for a certain number of vectors that will then get reallocated every time the number is exceded.
   * **Vector Declaration:** Define new 2D or 3D vectors.
       * `name = x y` (sets $z = 0.0$)
       * `name = x y z`